Ah0nA/pizzapp/Readme.md

 ## Contributing
 1.
 ## History
- carols pizza village was started in 1994 by Caroline Outa
+ carols pizza village was started in 1994 by Caroline Outa.
+Its popularity spread because of the divine taste of their meat deluxe pizza.
+The past down recipies are a sworn family secret.
 ## Credits
-TODO: Write credits
+author
 ## License
 TODO: Write license